 In 1995, at the fourth annual United Nations Women’s Conference in Beijing, Hillary Clinton made her historic.
 “Women’s rights are human rights” speech.
 Twenty years later, the Clinton Foundation’s No Ceilings initiative released a comprehensive report on women’s progress over the last two decades.
 Its conclusion was clear: when it comes to gender equality, we’re not there yet.

-On International Women’s Day 2015, we partnered with more than 20 brands to remove women from media imagery—from billboards to bus shelters to Top 40 songs to iconic magazine covers such as Vogue, Glamour, Self, Allure and W - and replaced them with the URL Not-There.org.
+On International Women’s Day 2015, we partnered with more than 20 brands and dozens of actresses, models and celebrities to remove women from media imagery—from billboards to bus shelters to Top 40 songs to iconic magazine covers such as Vogue, Glamour, Self, Allure and W - and replaced them with the URL Not-There.org.

 At Not-There.org, a video not starring Amy Poehler, Cameron Diaz, Sienna Miller, Padma Lakshmi and Jenny Slate introduced the data.
 Users were asked to change their social profile pictures to blank silhouettes in support of the effort.
 Over 300 influencers and celebrities spread the world via social media, resulting in over 25,000 tweets surrounding the campaign.
 In the first week alone, over 200,000 people engaged with the data bringing women and girls one step closer to getting there.